AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Experiments

 \subsection{Implementation details}

 The AMPose is built on the two-phase method.
-The images are first fed into the off-the-shelf 2D pose model, which is the cascaded pyramid network (CPN) ~\cite{cas} for our experiments on Human3.6M, and then the AMPose takes the 2D joint pose as input to generate 3D pose.
+The images are first fed into the off-the-shelf 2D pose model, which is the cascaded pyramid network (CPN) ~\cite{cas} for our experiments on Human3.6M.

 In our experiments, the depth $N$ of the proposed model is set to 5.
 The number of embedding channels is set to 512.
 The model is trained for 50 epochs.
 The batch size is set to 128.
 The learning rate is initially set to 0.000025 along with the Adam optimizer.
-The learning rate decays exponentially with a factor of 0.98 for each epoch.
 All experiments are run on a machine equipped with a single NVIDIA RTX 2080 GPU.